 Whether to restrict off-hour work related emailing/texting, to avoid incurring unintended overtime hours.

 Whether to train reclassified employees on rest and meal periods.

 (In the list above, “reclassified employees” refers to those employees which are currently exempt, but make between $23,660 and $35,568 a year, and as a result, in 2020, will be reclassified as non-exempt and entitled to overtime pay.)

 In addition, under the new rule, nondiscretionary bonuses (including commissions) may be counted towards the salary threshold.
 Such bonuses paid on an annual or more frequent basis may satisfy up to 10 percent of the standard exempt salary level.
 The new rule also raises the threshold for highly compensated employees from $100,000 a year to $107,432 (this increase is about $40,000 less than what DOL initially proposed).

-This recent decision significantly expands the disability discrimination protections in Washington state.
-To learn more about this change and what you can do to respond, contact an attorney at JDSA Law.
+To learn more about this change or how to prepare, contact an attorney at JDSA Law.